Bit nibbler: Commodore 64

 Part of the Fast Hack'em disk copy software was a nibbler used to produce copies of copy protected Commodore 64 commercial software.
 When using the nibbler, disk copying was done on a very low level, bit-by-bit rather than using standard Commodore DOS commands.
 This effectively nullified the efficacy of deliberate disk errors, non-standard track layouts, and related forms of copy prevention.
 Copying a protected disk took approximately 60 seconds if being copied directly to another disk drive, or 3 minutes (plus several disk swaps) if performed using a single disk drive.

-Super Kit/1541 was sold by Prism Software around 1986 written by Joe Peter who also did Wrap Speed and some of the VMax copy protection.
+Super Kit/1541 was sold by Prism Software around 1986 written by Joe Peter who also did Warp Speed and some of the VMax copy protection.
 It included many different copiers like a Normal Copier, Nibbler, File Copier, Super Nibbler, Disk Surgeon, and disk Editors.
 There was also parameters on Side-B (see the list below).
 2 Drives could also be daisy chained and once programmed the computer itself could be disconnected and let the drives do the copying by checking the disk insertion key in around 20 seconds.

 Interesting fact is that the program could make a copy of itself, BUT could not make a copy of the copy because the sync length of the original was shorter than the copy made and the loader checked for this length and the copy would have a much longer sync.
 V3 was later released to PD by the author.

 NIBtools is a modern (circa 2006) open source software that performs the same function, intended mainly for archiving data from old floppies that may be copyright-protected or damaged.
 Instead of reading bit-by-bit, one can also read many 1.25 KB stretches and then assemble them together in a way akin to shotgun sequencing, an approach necessary for using slow connections on the Commodore 1541.

 Rapidlok was a copy protection scheme used widely by many companies and no version of it was successfully copied ever.
 They used a $00 value in between sectors which caused copiers to become "flaky" as it was an illegal GCR value.